 Rebuttal To Psychological Development Theory

-Working in the fitness and health industry, one of the most common beliefs that I hear is “I have been working out for X amount of years, I know what I am doing”.
+Working as a coach in the fitness and health industry, one of the most common beliefs that I hear is “I have been working out for X amount of years, I know what I am doing”.
 This could not be further from the truth.
 Your experience, not just from the perspective of working out, but from a universal perspective, it is not guaranteed to provide you any knowledge or advantage whatsoever.
 Let me explain why.

 Below is an excerpt from my NLP Master Practitioner training course from a module titled “Psychological Levels Of Development” that will dis-spell the myths of: